jamesadney/edzapp-scraper/README.rst

 Edzapp Scraper
 ##############

 This is a little scraper I hacked together to pull job listings off of EdZapp to simplify the search process.
+It isn't beautiful, but hopefully it can be of some use to you!

 Installation
 ############